espressif/esp-idf/docs/en/security/flash-encryption.rst

   This command will write to flash memory unencrypted images: the firmware bootloader, the partition table and applications.
 Once the flashing is complete, {IDF_TARGET_NAME} will reset.
 On the next boot, the firmware bootloader encrypts: the firmware bootloader, application partitions and partitions marked as ``encrypted`` then resets.
 Encrypting in-place can take time, up to a minute for large partitions.
 After that, the application is decrypted at runtime and executed.

-At this stage, if you need to update and re-flash binaries, see :ref:`encrypt-partitions`.
+If using Development Mode, then the easiest way to update and re-flash binaries is :ref:`encrypt-partitions`.

+If using Release Mode, then it is possible to pre-encrypt the binaries on the host and then flash them as ciphertext.
+See :ref:`manual-encryption`.

 .. _encrypt-partitions: